-The apps you use to connect to a VPN server are streamlined and efficient.
+The apps you use to connect to a VPN server are efficient and simple to use.
 Connecting to a standard server is easy as pie, and people aiming for more complicated setups will be satisfied as well.
-Dig a little deeper into the apps, and you’ll find options to switch encryption protocols, switch to a new server location, or engage (or disengage) extra protection against DNS-leaks.
+Dig a bit deeper into the apps, and you’ll find options to switch encryption protocols, switch to a new server location, or engage (or disengage) extra protection against DNS-leaks.

 Connecting your smartphone or tablet to a VPN server is a snap too.
 Each subscription gives you access to three separate VPN connections.
 Which should be more than enough for most users.
 The only (logical) restriction here is you can’t use one of these connections for more than one device.

-Real speedfreaks will want to check the Smart-DNS service CactusVPN offers with some of its subscriptions (it also sells as separate subscription), which changes your IP-address without the layers of encryption used in VPN.
+Real speedfreaks will want to check the Smart-DNS service CactusVPN offers with some of its subscriptions (it also has a separate subscription for that option in particular), which changes your IP-address without the layers of encryption used in VPN.
 You basically use the Cactus server network without the protection, which of course makes you more vulnerable to leaks and such, but also increases your up- and download speeds considerably.
-Making Smart-DNS an interesting option for people who are looking at legal streaming services.
+Making Smart-DNS an interesting option for people who are looking for legal streaming services.

 Privacy and security

-Some VPN-providers use complicated language to obscure the fact they keep logs of your internet browsing, but CactusVPN is not one of them.
+Some VPN providers use complicated language to obscure the fact they keep logs of your Internet browsing, but CactusVPN is not one of them.
 The company is very clear about what they store (and don’t store) about you.
-They keep no logs detailing internet traffic, number of sessions, DNS server requests, timestamps of connections, et cetera.
-Which every privacy-loving user will greatly appreciate.
-On the other hand the company makes it very clear they will comply with government agencies lawful requests for information.
+They keep no logs detailing Internet traffic, number of sessions, DNS server requests, timestamps of connections, et cetera.
+This is something every privacy-loving user will greatly appreciate.
+On the other hand, the company makes it very clear they will comply with government agencies’ lawful requests for information.